alchemyplatform/aa-sdk/site/getting-started/setup.md

 ::: tip Note

-We're installing [viem](https://viem.sh/) as well.
+Next, install [viem](https://viem.sh/) by running the below command.
 Viem contains helpful abstractions and modules that will come in handy when using Account Kit.
 Additionally, many Account Kit modules use `viem` themselves.

 :::

-Make sure your new `package.json` file looks something like the following.
+Make sure your new `package.json` file looks similar to the below.
 Note that we have `"type": module` in `package.json` for this example:

 ```json [package.json]
 {